elifesciences/journal/SYMFONY7_MIGRATION.md

 These should point to the HubSpot URL (via a config parameter) or be removed, depending on whether HubSpot provides equivalent subscribe/unsubscribe entry points.

+Hard blockers (things Symfony 7 physically removed):

+2. Guard authenticator — SocialAuthenticator / AbstractGuardAuthenticator are gone in Symfony 7.
+ElifeAuthenticator and the knpu bundle's base class both need rewriting to use
+   AbstractAuthenticator.
+PostAuthenticationGuardToken in WebTestCase::logIn() also goes away.
+3. SwiftMailer — swiftmailer/swiftmailer + symfony/swiftmailer-bundle are dead.
+Needs migrating to Symfony Mailer (symfony/mailer).
+4. Templating component — $this->get('templating') is used in every single controller (~35 files).
+The symfony/templating component is removed; everything needs to switch to Twig directly via $this->render().
+5. symfony/symfony monolith — doesn't exist at v7; needs splitting into individual component packages.

+Significant work but not hard removed:

+6. Twig 2 → 3 — some deprecations become errors.
+7. Service locator pattern — $this->get('router'), $this->get('session') etc. throughout controllers; Symfony 7 enforces constructor injection.
+8. knpu bundle — needs upgrading to a version compatible with Symfony 7 and the new security system, which then also resolves the http_client option issue from Chapter 2.

+The PHP version bump is the logical first step since it'll surface a lot of the other issues naturally.